tanelikaivola/vagrant-django-template/README.md

 To start a new project, run the following commands:

-    django-admin.py startproject --template https://github.com/tanelikaivola/vagrant-django-template/zipball/master --name=Vagrantfile myproject
+    django-admin.py startproject --template https://github.com/tanelikaivola/vagrant-django-template/zipball/master --name=Vagrantfile,gunicorn_dev,gunicorn_production myproject
     cd myproject
     vagrant up
+      (and at this point you will have http://127.0.0.1:8112/admin/ but no user to log in with)

     vagrant ssh
       (then, within the SSH session:)
-    ./manage.py runserver 0.0.0.0:8000
+    ./manage.py createsuperuser --username 'admin_user' --email 'example@example.com'

+    and to restart the service

+    sudo -i
+    /etc/init.d/gunicorn restart

-This will make the app accessible on the host machine as http://localhost:8111/ .
+This will make the app accessible on the host machine as http://localhost:8111/ (production) and http://localhost:8112/ (dev).
 The codebase is located on the host machine, exported to the VM as a shared folder; code editing and Git operations will generally be done on the host.

 See also
 --------